ourpalace/lyrics-py/README.md

 # lyrics-py
-Implementation of getting song lyrics without any token
+Implementation of getting song lyrics without any api key